alphaKAI/vsc_ssh_opener/README.md

 1. Build server binary in Local

-    Clone this repository and Run the following in the repository root:
+    Clone this repository and run as follows to build the server binary at root of the repository:
     ```bash
     $ cargo build --release
     ```